 • AF may not work if the maximum aperture of the lens plus any EF Extender or other teleconverter attached is smaller than f/8.

-• No support for lens corrections such as peripheral shading, CA and distortion.
+• No support for in-camera correction such as peripheral shading, CA and distortion